 Top 10 ESL Activities for Total Beginners

 When I first began my ESL career teaching in South Korea, I taught total beginners.
 It was like I got thrown into the deep end of the pool and I could barely tread water.
 10 years later, with a whole lot more experience under my belt, total beginners don’t intimidate me like they used to.
-In some ways, I even like them better than advanced students.
-It’s easier to teach someone numbers and colours than the subtle differences between all the future tenses.

 Anyway, if you’re in the same boat I was when I first started teaching, check out my Top 10 ESL Activities for Total Beginners.
 They’ll make your lesson planning easy, guaranteed.
 Click the links in the brief descriptions for a lot more detail about each individual activity or game.
 There are also lots of tips for how you can use them in your ESL classes for beginners.

 Picture Prompt is a simple warm-up activity for ESL students that can be used with total beginners.
 For very low-level students, you can ask things like, “What color is the ball?” or, “How many people are there?”
 It also lends itself well for use with more advanced students-just ask higher-level questions.

 Check out more details about this ESL activity for total beginners:

 Hot Potato is one of my favourite ESL activities for total beginners.
 Basically, a “hot potato” moves around in a circle and when it stops, the person holding the potato is shown a flashcard.
 For total beginners, they could simply say the word.
 For more advanced students, they could use that word in a sentence, or have to answer a question from you related to that flashcard.